 Avocado – High inPotassium, Vitamin E, and Monounsaturated Fat

-Apples and Blueberries – High in the Flavanoids Quercetin, Anthocyanins, Epicatechins
+Apples and Blueberries – High in the Flavonoids Quercetin, Anthocyanins, Epicatechins

-You can read more about the entire process of Dr. Rhonda Patrick’s smoothie from this PDF on her website.
+You can read more about the entire process of her smoothie from this PDF on her website.

 Dr. Rhonda Patrick Smoothie #2

-Dr. Rhonda Patrick’s smoothie got an update in 2016.
-As you can see below, many of the ingredients remained the same, but the few changes were because, “varying the sources from where you get your micronutrients … allow you to make sure you are getting a little bit of everything instead of way too much of one thing”.
+Dr. Patrick’s smoothie got an update in 2016.
+As you can see below, many of the ingredients remained the same, but the few changes were because “varying the sources from where you get your micronutrients … allows you to make sure you are getting a little bit of everything instead of way too much of one thing”.

 8 Kale Leaves